kimberly-amador/Spatiotemporal-CNN-Transformer/README.md

 #### Train Model

 1. Modify the model configuration.
 The default configuration parameters are in `./model/config_file.py`.
-2. Run `python main.py` to start training the model.
+2. Run `python main.py` to train the model.

 ## Citation
 If you find this code and paper useful for your research, please cite the paper: